nathancarmine/ircbot/README.md

 * A bot affection meter to a user

 ### How to run
 With an IRC server connected to in your IRC client create a new channel.
 Run the program with three command line arguements first will be the bots nickname, second will be the server address and the channel will be entered last with quotes around the channel name.
-So [nickname] [server address] [channel] (remember quotes for channel) for example the local server would look something like this: Botty 127.0.0.1 "#Botting".
+So [nickname] [server address] [channel] for example the local server would look something like this: Botty 127.0.0.1 "#Botting" (remember quotes for the channel name).
 The bot should join the channel with the nickname you gave it.
 After it joins there are some triggers the bot is looking for before it will reply.

 ### Dependencies
 A connection to an IRC server is required.
 We recommend that you do not connect to a server on the internet as this bot might get you banned on one of those servers.
 Instead use a local server connection.
 We suggest that you install ircd-hybrid to use as your local server.
 Here's a quick installation guide for linux.